princenyeche/jiraone/README.md

 ```

 ## Classes, functions and methods
-Jiraone comes with various classes, functions and methods.
-Aliases as well, are used to represent
-links to classes and functions.
+jiraone comes with various classes, functions and methods.
+Aliases as well, are used to represent links to classes and functions.
 The major ones to take note of are the ones shown on the directory link below.

-For further knowledge on how to use the classes, methods or functions.
-Open the jiraone package and read the docstring on the
-aforementioned methods or functions above to get further information.
+If you would like more information on how to use the classes, methods or functions.
+Open the jiraone package and read the docstring on the aforementioned methods or functions to get further information.

-If you're connecting to Jira server or datacenter, you will need to change the API endpoint to point to server instances.
-To do that, simply change
-the attribute `LOGIN.api = False` helps to use the endpoint `/rest/api/latest` which is compatible with Jira server or datacenter.
+If you're connecting to a Jira server or data centre, you must change the API endpoint to point to server instances.
+To do that, change the attribute `LOGIN.api = False` this helps to use the endpoint `/rest/api/latest` which is compatible with Jira server or datacenter.

 ```python
 from jiraone import LOGIN